IBM-Cloud/terraform-provider-ibm/website/docs/d/cm_offering.html.markdown

 ## Argument reference
-Review the input parameters that you can specify for your data source.
+Review the argument reference that you can specify for your data source.

 - `catalog_identifier` - (Required, String) The catalog identifier.
 - `offering_id` - (Required, String) The offering identification.

 ## Attribute reference
-Review the output parameters that you can access after your data source is created.
+In addition to all argument references list, you can access the following attribute references after your data source is created.

 - `catalog_id` - (String) The ID of the catalog containing this offering.
 - `catalog_name` - (String) The name of the catalog.